Reading to Fall Asleep? Here Are 8 Points To Max That Strategy

 If you’re going to read on an electronic device, it’s best if you stick to a dedicated electronic device with an electronic ink display.
 Even if your phone has a nighttime setting, the multipurpose functionality makes it distracting.

-Most e-book readers (like the Ipad or phone) are backlit.
+Most e-book readers (like the iPad or phone) are backlit.
 It’s possible to read on these kinds of devices, but the light affects your level of naturally produced melatonin.
 While it may or may not cause you eyestrain, if you’re reading for sleep, avoid this kind of device.
 Try an alternatively lit device like a Kindle Paperwhite, a Kobo reader, or a Nook Glowlight instead.

 The Paperwhite, the Glowlight, and the nighttime setting on a phone haven’t been tested to see if they affect one’s ability to fall asleep.
-Studies have been done on unmodified Ipads, and those do.
+Studies have been done on unmodified iPads, and those do.

 (2) What should you read?